DiTEC-project/pyaerial/docs/source/user_guide.md

 #### K-Means Discretization

 Uses k-means clustering to create bins based on natural clusters in the data.
 Interval boundaries are created at the midpoints between consecutive cluster centers.

-**Reference:** Garcia, S., Luengo, J., Sáez, J. A., Lopez, V., & Herrera, F. (2013).
-A survey of discretization techniques: Taxonomy and empirical analysis in supervised learning. *IEEE Transactions on Knowledge and Data Engineering*, 25(4), 734-750.

 ```python
 iris_discretized = discretization.kmeans_discretization(iris, n_bins=4, random_state=42)